 6th (Service) Battalion

 Remembered with Honour

 Arras Memorial, Faubourg-D'Amiens Cemetery

 Killed in Action

-At the time of his enlistment in Sittingbourne, on 29 February 1916, Amos was nearing 34 years of age and working as a chalk quarry man.
-Unusually for the time, Amos was 5 feet 11½ inches tall, well above the average height.
+At the time of his enlistment in Sittingbourne, on 29 February 1916, Amos was nearing 34 years of age and working as a chalk quarryman.
+Unusually for the time, Amos was 5 feet 11½ inches tall, well above the average height for the time.

 From this point Amos's story coincides with that of Reginald Douglas Weaver who served in the same Battalion and died on the same day.

-The War Diary has been documented by Colonel R S H Moody in his “Historical Records of The Buffs East Kent Regiment 1914-1919”, an extract of which is documented below:
+The War Diary has been referenced by Colonel R S H Moody in his "Historical Records of The Buffs East Kent Regiment 1914-1919", an extract of which is documented below:

-The Third Battle of the Scarpe would be Amos and Reginald’s next, and last, time at the front.
-In the very early hours of 2 May, his Battalion had completed the relief of the 7th Norfolks at Monchy.
-After dark that day, the 7th Battalion East Surreys took over the trenches occupied by the Battalion who moved forward into position in shell holes.
+The Third Battle of the Scarpe would be Amos and Reginald's next - and last - time at the front.
+In the very early hours of 2 May, their Battalion had completed the relief of the 7th Norfolks at Monchy.
+After dark that day, the 7th Battalion East Surreys took over the trenches occupied by the Battalion, who moved forward into position in shell holes.
 Orders arrived for a general attack the following morning with the objectives of taking Devils Trench and Keeling Copse.
 Zero hour was set for 3.45am.